 Legal Separation Vs Divorce

-Choosing between Legal Separation and Divorce
+Choosing Between Legal Separation and Divorce

 Gordon & Perlut, LLC can help you if you and your spouse want to live separately with separate financial lives, without ending the marriage.
 Under Illinois law, if a couple makes this choice, they must still present their case to the circuit court in the county where the couple last resided together or where the responding spouse lives.